the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

 - This also happens if a process delibrately suspends itself.
 - Even if a system call does not block, the kernel can decide to perform a context switch rather than return control to the calling process.

-Interrupt handlers are executed in kernel mode by the device controller that triggers the interrupt.
+Trap handlers are executed in kernel mode of the process, the code in the handler communicates with device driver to perform I/O operation which will take some time to return.
 The device controller is like a processor specific to a device that executes the driver code.
-At this point the CPU can stay idle or the OS schedules another process, pass control to it and it continues execution by the CPU.
+While this happens, the kernel schedules another process, passes control to it and it continues execution by the CPU, rather than the CPU waiting on I/O completion.

 A context switch can also occur as a result of an interrupt.
 For example, when a timer interrupt occurs, the kernel can decide that the current process has run long enough and switch to a new process.

+# Process Control/Management
+> Obtaining Process IDs

+The function call is different accross implementations.

+> Creating and Terminating processes

+Processes are terminated with `exit(0)` system call.

+A parent process creates a new child process by calling the `fork` function.
+- This child process get an identical but separate copy of the parent's virtual address space, privately to itself.
+- The child also gets identical copies of any of the parent's open file descriptors, i.e. it can read/write files or I/O that were opened in its parent.
+  - For example, the first `init` process opens file descriptors to needed input and output devices, hence all other processes that stems from it can access those input and output devices.
+- The only differce is that, the child process gets a different process id (`pid`).
+- The child process executes independently of its parent process just like a normal process.

+> Reaping child processes

+When a process terminates, the kernel does not remove it from the system immediately.
+Its parent is required to _reap_ it.
+A terminated process yet to be reaped is known as a *zombie process*.

+A process waits for its children to terminate or stop by calling the `waitpid` function.

+> Loading and Running programs

+The `execve` function loads and runs a new program in the context of the current process.

+The program currently running in the context of that process is replaced by this new program.
+That is, the contents of its address space is replaced by that of this new program.

+# Signals
+They allow processes and the kernel to interrupt other processes.

+A signal is a small message that **notifies a process that an event of some type has occured in the system**.
+- Each signal type corresponds to some kind of system event.

+Hardware exceptions are processed by exception handlers and would not normally be visible to user processes.
+Signals provide a mechanism for exposing the occurence of such exceptions to user processes.

+Software exceptions also have corresponding signals.
+Whether they're caused by the kernel or a user process.